 Kevin Roche John Dinkeloo and Associates LLC (“Roche Dinkeloo”) is a direct outgrowth of Eero Saarinen and Associates, established in 1950.
 After Saarinen’s passing in 1961, the practice was subsequently taken over by Kevin Roche and John Dinkeloo.
-Together they worked to complete the remaining design on Saarinen’s major projects, including the Dulles International Airport, the St. Louis Gateway Arch, the TWA Flight Center at New York’s JFK Airport CBS Headquarters in New York.
+Together they worked to complete the remaining design of Saarinen’s major projects, including the Dulles International Airport, the St. Louis Gateway Arch, and the TWA Flight Center at New York’s JFK Airport CBS Headquarters in New York.

 Eamonn Kevin Roche Pritzker Prize-winning architect.
 He has been responsible for the design/master planning for over 200 built projects in both the U.S. and abroad.
 These projects include eight museums, 38 corporate headquarters, seven research facilities, performing arts centers, theaters, and campus buildings for six universities.
 In 1967 he created the master plan for the Metropolitan Museum of Art and designed all of the new wings and installation of many collections, including the recently reopened American and Islamic wings.(June 14, 1922 – March 1, 2019) was an Irish-born American